- Release Notes

 Some Graphite queries are very ineffective.
 Tools like Seyren multiply this effect every minute making lots of ineffective queries and overloading your cluster.
 Moira relies on the incoming metric stream, and has its own fast cache for recent data.

 Support for (almost) all Graphite functions

-Graphite function library is embedded directly into Moira source code.
-You can use any function and get predictable results, like in your Graphite dashboards.
+Graphite function library (carbonapi) is embedded directly into Moira source code.
+You can use any function and get predictable results, like in your Graphite or Grafana dashboards.

 Support for custom expressions

-If simple warning/error threshold is not enough, you can write flexible Python expressions to calculate trigger state based on metric data.
+If simple warning/error threshold is not enough, you can write flexible govaluate expressions to calculate trigger state based on metric data.

 Tags for triggers and subscriptions